hawksh/Hidden-miner-builder/README.md

 [+] After infection, the assembly starts within a minute;

-[+] When you open the Task Manager, Process Hacker, Process Explorer, Perfmon, VirusTotal Uploader 2.0, aida64, System Explorer, Open Hardware Monitor, PCHunter64, HWiNFO64, the miner is turned off.
+[+] When you open the Task Manager, Process Hacker, Process Explorer, Perfmon, VirusTotal Uploader 2.0, aida64, System Explorer, Open Hardware Monitor, PCHunter64, HWiNFO64, GPU-Z, AnVir, Real Temp, speedfan, Process Lasso, the miner is turned off.
 Not the 1st process of superfluous does not hang.
 Runs only after closing the program above for a minute;

 [+] Protection from the consideration of the process.
 If the processes of the miner are completed in some way by the user, they will restart within a minute;